 Being able to drive is not obligatory once you have kids, but it sure makes life a lot easier.
 Mums have numerous responsibilities and being able to multi task helps.
 Once upon a time, everything we needed was local to us: the doctor, shops, schools, and friends and family.
 Communities were small and we didn’t need to be able to drive.
 If we had to travel anywhere further away, there were buses or trains.
 Today, it is a very different world out there.
 Communities are far more fragmented and family is likely to be living hundreds of miles away rather than in the adjacent street.
 So if you have never learned to drive, here are five reasons why you should look at taking some lessons.

 A sick child is a mum’s worst nightmare.
 It is bad enough dealing with your own illness, but when your child is sick, the stress is tenfold.
 It isn’t much fun taking a sick child to the doctor on public transport, especially if the doctor’s surgery is miles away.
 Buses are not always regular and if you have more than one child to deal with, the whole exercise will soon turn into a nightmare.
 It is even more serious if your child takes a sudden turn for the worse.
 You could call the emergency services, but it is often quicker to go straight to A&E. In this instance, being able to drive could be a lifesaver.
+A quick online search for driving lessons Manchester will give you a number of reputable driving schools around the area.

 Imagine you have spent all afternoon shopping with the kids.
 You picked up the groceries and managed the long journey home without incident.
 The trouble is, after unpacking the shopping, you realise you have forgotten something important.
 If you can drive, it isn’t a problem because you can pop back out.
 Not being able to drive makes it a lot harder.